consoledotdev/home/content/browser-testing/crossbrowsertesting.md

 - Screenshots, videos & logs can be accessed after testing.
 - Network logs for each request are displayed in an easy-to-understand gantt chart to identify performance bottlenecks.

-Some of the features mentioned above are not available in competing tools.
-For example, BrowserStack does not provide test reports for live tests, LambdaTest does not offer real devices (currently in beta), and Ghost Inspector and Selenium do not support live testing at all.
+Some of the features mentioned above are not available in the [alternative browser testing tools we tested](/browser-testing/).
+For example, [BrowserStack](/browser-testing/browserstack/) does not provide test reports for live tests, [LambdaTest](/browser-testing/lambdatest/) does not offer real devices (currently in beta), and [Ghost Inspector](/browser-testing/ghost-inspector/) and [Selenium](/browser-testing/selenium/) do not support live testing at all.

 The record & replay feature allows recording website interactions and replaying them as tests without touching a single line of code.
 Tests can be combined to